httpLucasReis/httplucasReis/README.md

  # <a href="https://www.linkedin.com/in/manoel-reis/">Manoel Lucas</a>

 ## About Me
 Hello, my name is Manoel Lucas Lopes Reis and I'm 19.
-Today I live in Brazil and currently studying Information system at the Faculdade Santa Terezinha (CEST).
-I also a producer of rap.
+Today I live in Brazil and currently studying Information system at the Instituto Federal de Maranhão (IFMA).
+I also rap producer.

 ## Technologies
 - Front - End with HTML, CSS, JS, Handlebars, ReactJS